microsoft/vscode-hydrate/README.md

 Instead of running Hydrate from the command line and entering flags and options manually, this extension allows users to select a Kubernetes cluster and run Hydrate within VSCode.

 ## Install the Extension!
-First, make sure that you have cloned [Hydrate](https://github.com/microsoft/hydrate) into your home directory (currently, the extension uses the home directory as the default path to the Hydrate clone).
+First, make sure that you have [Docker](https://www.docker.com/) set up (the extension runs Hydrate on Docker).
 Next, download the extension [here](https://marketplace.visualstudio.com/items?itemName=madelineliao.vscode-hydrate).
 If you do not have the [VSCode Kubernetes Extension](https://github.com/Azure/vscode-kubernetes-tools) installed, it will automatically be installed during the Hydrate extension installation.
 A window reload is required after installation.

 Navigate to the Kubernetes view by clicking the Kubernetes icon in the sidebar.
 Right-click the cluster you would like to run Hydrate on, and select `Hydrate Cluster`.
 You will be prompted step-by-step through selecting options for Hydrate (e.g. output file path).